gludington/conditional-visibility/README.md

 ### Set up a distance checking for see hidden tokens like for _lantern of revealing_

+Add new active effect change `ATCV.conditionDistance` for a distance check to add to the active effect.
+Just edit the active effect data and apply the `ATCV.conditionDistance` change with a numeric value that value is used like unit distance for the distance checking.

 ![feature_distance](./wiki/video/feature_distance.gif)

 ### [On developing or maybe never...]
 Integration with [Combat utility belt](https://github.com/death-save/combat-utility-belt)